 This challenging circular walk from Slaidburn explores the south-eastern extremities of Bowland, beating the bounds first established under Henry V, Lord King of Bowland (1413-22):

 “Then over Bradford and Grindleton moors, to the vaccary of Harrop, which bounds on south-east side of Bolton-by-Bowland.”

 Starting from the car park in Slaidburn, the route traverses the elevated pastures above the village, climbing gently to Harrop Fold, then more steeply through the woods and onto the summit of Bradford Fell.

 The walk will be led by local walk leader Mark Sutcliffe, supported by members of Bowland Mountain Rescue.
-Members of the Forest of Bowland AONB, Champion Bowland and the Bowland Sustainable Tourism Network will be among the participants.
+Members of the Forest of Bowland National Landscape, Champion Bowland and the Bowland Sustainable Tourism Network will be among the participants.

 The group will be limited to 50 people who will walk as one group around a circular route of approximately 10 miles.
 Places are available on a first come, first served basis via the Bowland-based ticketing platform Skiddle,